spatialos/gdk-for-unity/docs/content/mobile/android/ways-to-run.md

 ## Android Emulator

-The Android Emulator from Android Studio emulates Android devices on your development computer so that you can test your game on a variety of devices and Android APIs without needing a physical device.
+The Android Emulator from Android Studio emulates Android devices on your development computer so that you can run your game on a variety of devices and Android APIs without needing a physical device.
 You need to build and deploy your game to use the Emulator.

 For more information, see the following documentation: